-(I am a participant in the Amazon Associates Program and any qualifying purchases made through affiliate links I may earn commission on at no additional cost to you.)
+(I am a participant in the Amazon Associates Program and any purchases made through affiliate links I may earn a commission on at no additional cost to you.)

 With Easter coming up in a few weeks I made an Easter egg theme activity that can be used in a variety of ways.
 I made several sets of cards to go along with the eggs for different age levels and skills.
 For my youngest daughter (age 2) I made cards with the numeral number on them and cards with shapes on them to match with the eggs.
 For my oldest daughter (age 6) I made cards with the written number word and written shape word on them.
 For her to practice reading in a fun way.
 I left the eggs uncolored for kids to color themselves depending on their skill level.
 After the egg cards were colored I then laminated everything for durability.
 You could print them on cardstock to make them less see through.